Updated for 2021

 You can also sell your ebooks on your own site, typically in PDF format.
 In this case, you have to handle the payment processing yourself.
 The easiest option is with a PayPal “buy now” button.
 If you want more advanced functionality, you can use a third party provider like Gumroad or SendOwl.

 Both options, selling on your own site versus on a marketplace like Amazon, have their pros and cons.
-If you’d like to dig deeper, please check out our blog article You’ve Written an Ebook – Now What?.
+It just depends on your preferences.

 As an SBI! member you’ll have access to a whole series of articles around creating, publishing and selling ebooks and other digital goods, like online courses or audio files.